hawarren/100-days-of-code/r1-log.md

 Fully refactored the Angularjs dropdownmenu, and changed the variable names to more smoothly fit into my contacts app.
 Unfortunately, it didn't quite work when I tried to plug it in.
 It's strange, because I was fairly confident that I had it all together, yet I'm not sure why it's not working.
 I also need to learn how to use the debugger a little better.
 But I definitely made real progress!
 Link to work:
 https://github.com/hawarren/MULTI_SELECT_DROP_DOWN_LIST/commit/e9cec8ac8bfce966f62d9f05023123bc4bef5d51

+### R1D5
+6/2/18
+Messing around with this multiselectlist.
+I really don't understand why my refactored version works, but I can't even drop the files in the app and have them work.

+### R1D6
+6/3/18
+More messing around with the multiselectlist.
+At this point, I need to read more documentation so that I understand what works and why.
+Because I've gotten as far as my limited understanding will take me.